Clinical and Patient Resources

 Patient Website

-Offer your patients clear, trustworthy handouts, videos, and FAQs on common pelvic floor disorders, treatment options, surgical preparation, and recovery expectations.
+Use Voices for PFD to provide your patients clear, trustworthy handouts, videos, and FAQs on common pelvic floor disorders, treatment options, surgical preparation, and recovery expectations.

 Urogynecology Questionnaires